ljoonal/CVR-Plugins/README.md

 ## Building

-Drag the required DLL's (listed in the .csproj files) into the Libs folder, open in VSCodium press `F1` and run the build tasks.
+Drag the required DLL's (listed in the .csproj files) into the Libs folder, open in VSCodium/VSCode press `F1` and run the build tasks.
 Please note that it working does depend on you having the `dotnet` command available in your environment.

 Alternatively you can try to open the folder in Visual Studio, but I cannot provide help for using that.
+If you do want to improve the situation, do feel free to contribute!

 ## Contributing